Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ## Motivation, Purpose, Challenges, and Justification

 <p align="justify">
 Continuous monitoring of river water quality under <b>Section 82 of the Environment Act 2021</b> generates very high-frequency multi-parameter data that cannot be reviewed manually.
-To extract maximum value from these monitoring programs, there is a clear need for <b>robust, automated methods</b> for anomaly detection and event analysis.
+To extract maximum value from these monitoring programs, there is a clear need for <b>robust, automated methods</b> for anomaly detection, including.
 </p>

 <ul>